yennhi442002/SampleProjectCS4273/README.md

 - Folder Diagram: hold your .png files, those are diagrams that you need to submit quickly.

 - Folder Report: summary stuffs in a pdf file when you have done all things.

+- Folder References: contains all materials for weekly homework and final report.